danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 of its alignment.

 In this case the alignment of `S` is going to match the alignment of its most-restricted member, which is the `int32_t`.
 The size and alignment of `int32_t` is 4, so the alignment of `S` is 4.
-So its size is a multiple of 4, that is greater than or equal to 5, making its size 8 with 3 bytes of tail padding.
+Then we know the size of `S` must be a multiple of 4 (it's alignment), that is greater than or equal to 5 (the size taken by its fields).
+The result is that the size of `S` is 8, with 3 bytes of tail padding.

 ```cpp
 S arr[] = { S(1, 1), S(2, 2), S(3, 3) };